Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Kueh Pie Tee

-Kueh Pie Tee is very interesting and tasty.
+Kueh Pie Tee (also known as top hat because of its shape) is very interesting and tasty.
 It is quintessentially Peranakan and cannot be found in any other cuisines.
-It is a small crispy pastry cup filled with stewed turnip, bang kuang (jicama), bean sprout, egg, shrimp etc similar to the filling of Hokkien popiah.
+It is a small crispy pastry cup filled with stewed turnip or bang kuang (jicama), bean sprout, egg, shrimp etc similar to the filling of Hokkien popiah.

-Its origins are a mystery unknown and found mainly in Singapore, Malacca and Penang, the Peranakan strongholds of former British Straits Settlements.
+Found mainly in Singapore, Malacca and Penang, the Peranakan strongholds of former British Straits Settlements, its origins are a mystery unknown only recently unraveled.

 I personally love kueh pie tee for the contrasts in texture and savoury sweet flavours.
 Eating it with savoury spicy hot sambal makes it irresistible for me.